Always playing it for laughs . . . . . but on a serious note :

 Remarkably Eyam’s dire plight went largely un-heralded for well over a hundred years until it was taken up by moralisers and poets.
 Today visitors see the chocolate box plague cottages themed with their information plaques, an active church, and now even a village museum and are left in no doubt that they are treading in the steps of an immense tragedy.
 The suffering of 17th century Eyam deservedly attracts reverence, championed enthusiastically by the existing locals who show such collective faith in their ancestor's story.

 But fully understanding past times is never easy.
-The scant primary evidence, the rhetoric, the subjectivity, the bias, the motives,, the interpretations and the conclusions all too easily blur.
+The scant primary evidence, the burgeoning subjectivity, the ecclesiastical bias, the motives, the interpretations and the rhetoric all too easily blur.

 So I ask you to please pause a while as you digest my pragmatic, tongue-in-cheek take on this fascinating piece of history . . . . perspective is never straightforward.